 We’ve stayed in our share of hotels in Midtown Manhattan and have developed our list of hotels where we have stayed in the distant past, like the Casablanca Hotel (they were nicely priced when they first opened) and the Marriott Marquis (we’ve occasionally seen a good deal on it), but the prices are almost always too steep for us.
 We also have our go to hotels.
 I’ll always look to see what rates are at the Crowne Plaza Times Square Manhattan or the Distrikt Hotel.
 The prices there are usually competitive and we’ve had pleasant stays at both of them.

 Booking a room for this trip was vexing me to no end.
-The Distrikt Hotel had some good rates (around $500 for 2 nights) but Sharon still isn’t thrilled about staying there as it is on 40th St and a little farther than we like to walk in the cold.
+The Distrikt Hotel had some good rates (around $500 for 2 nights) but Sharon still isn’t thrilled about staying there as it is on 40th St and a little further than we (well, she [edit from Sharon: shut up, Joe ;-)]) like to walk in the cold.
 I found another hotel on my go to site for hotel reviews, TripAdvisor, which I determined would fit our needs and would only cost us around $400.
 Heck, we had already spent enough money on tickets for Hamilton; I didn’t want to drop a whole lot of money on a hotel.
 Then it happened.
 I saw this headline on one of the blogs I read:

 OK, Deal of the year is major clickbait to me.
 What is this offers to end all offers.

 Wait a minute.
 Does that say that when you book a stay at any Waldorf=Astoria hotel that you’ll get a night free?
 Everyone seemed to think so.
 Book one night and get the second one free.
 Well, I had a stay for 2 nights coming up in New York City.
 They have a Waldorf=Astoria there.
-They have THE WALDORF=ASTORIA there.
-I went to the Visa Luxury Hotel Collection website and found a room at not only the Waldorf=Astoria but at The Towers of the Waldorf=Astoria.
-This is the hotel within the hotel which consists of only the upper floors.
+They have THE WALDORF=ASTORIA there; the original!
+The grandaddy of all Waldorf=Astorias!
+I went to the Visa Luxury Hotel Collection website and found a room at, not only the Waldorf=Astoria, but at The Towers of the Waldorf=Astoria.
+This is the hotel within the hotel that consists of only the upper floors.
 The standard rooms here start at 600 sf (which is MASSIVE for New York).
 I’m interested.